Choosing your first lens for nature photography can feel like staring at a wall of identical black tubes and wildly different price tags.

 This one is for getting up close and personal with the tiny wonders.

-The bees, the damselflies, the miraculous little hoverflies that look like miniature stained-glass windows.
-I’ve crouched in damp grass more times than I care to admit, waiting for a butterfly to pose just so.
+The bees, the damselflies, or even the impossibly tiny harvest mouse clinging to a stalk of wheat.
+I’ve crouched in damp grass more times than I care to admit, waiting for a subject to pose just so.

 A true macro lens (often around 90-105mm) lets you render these tiny subjects at life-size on your camera’s sensor.
 The results are pure magic.
 You see the fine dust of pollen on a bee’s back, the delicate veins in a petal, the alien geometry of a fly's eye.
 It’s a whole universe right there at your feet.
 The artist in me adores the patterns and textures to be discovered.